A supportive environment

 You may want to look at the Student Trans Roadmap.
 This is a guide for students by students from the University of Bath.

 If you are a doctoral student you may be interested in joining Kaleidoscope, the LGBT+ group for our staff and doctoral students.

 We want your experience as a trans student at Bath to be a positive one.
 Harassment, bullying, discrimination, or victimisation are all serious disciplinary offences and will be dealt with under the Dignity and Respect Policy.
-If you have any concerns about your experience at the University please request a confidential meeting with Student Services or consider alternative reporting options.
+If you have any concerns about your experience at the University please request a confidential meeting with Student Support or consider alternative reporting options.